siliconwiz/sky130_comparator_ip/README.md

 ![](Images/ngspice_prelayout_0_Ihyst.png)

 ### Ihsyst = 0.2 uA
 This should have slight hysteresis.
-Observed VTH = 4.29mA
+Observed VTH = 1.3mV
 ![](Images/ngspice_prelayout_0.2_Ihyst.png)

 ### Ihsyst = 0.8 uA
 This should have slight hysteresis.
-Observed VT = 18.57 mA
+Observed VT = 10.3 mV
 ![](Images/ngspice_prelayout_0.8_Ihyst.png)

 ### Ihsyst = 10 uA.
-Observed VT = 154.29 mV
+Observed VT = 169.29 mV
 This should have more hysteresis compared to the earlier simulations
 ![](Images/ngspice_prelayout_10_Ihyst.png)